Navigating Taboo Topics At Work

 They’ve created a catalog of innovative events using the power of play as a learning tool and tapping into the correlation of work and play.
 From scavenger hunt to jeopardy and so much more, the team bonding of activities, be it live, virtual or hybrid, maximizes the impact of team building with an accent on fun.

 So visit team bonding.com to schedule your event now.
 Team bonding when you want.
 Seriously.
 Fun results.
-And we are back talking about difficult conversations with Karith.
+And we are back talking about taboo topics with Karith.
 Um, let’s go ahead, let’s keep going with, uh, more examples.
 Can, can just give us just from your own experiences, things that you have actually seen or had to help manage without, you know, of course getting into, getting into specific names.

 Karith: No, no, no, no, no. That I, I, that’s so. .
 I I love the plug that you just gave because I think that is a very poignant point that you made when you can make it fun.
 Yeah.
 Right.
 When you can make it not a daunting, not a, a, a threatening experience, which I think is what a lot of people feel when they go into diversity type scenarios.